Toki321/Final-Project-ZKU---Hangman/README.md

 The process described above continues until the player has run out of all 6 lives OR the player finally guesses all characters in the word correctly.
 In the former case the host wins; in the latter case the player wins.

+## Improvement
 My project improves upon the original work here <https://github.com/russel-ra/zk-hangman>.
-The main improvement I've did is adding variable word length.
-Circom, the language used for coding the zero-knowledge is very limited and doesn't allow having unknown variables during compile time.
-So, it didn't allow for a variable length of the word
-(number of characters in the word) in the prev version.
+In the prev version game only allowed 5 chars per word because all the inputs in circom need to be fixed length at runtime so I came up with this solution:
+First on the front-end User1 inputs a word by clicking letters on the digital keyboard in the UI and then clicks submit word.
+Word length is allowed from 3-10.
+The mechanic behind it is the
+following: Let’s say User1 inputs 5 letter word and clicks submit word.
+Now every letter a-z is represented 0-25.
+The remaining 5 letters get filled by the front-end with 26, but they’re not shown in the UI.
+In the UI only 5 dashes will be shown for each letter, but the array is actually 10 members(letters) long.
+User1 then initializes game with circuit Init.
+This circuit takes a signal input array with 10 members, which is the first 5 letters (some numbers from 0-25) and the rest are 26 each.
+This is so that the word doesn’t have to be a fixed length of say, 5 letters.
+This way every time the game is played the User1 can choose a 3-10 letter word.
+Then User2 submits a guess (1 letter) and User1 processes that as an input in the guess circuit which makes sure User1 isn’t cheating by using comparing hashes.